krohling/spuq-cartography/README.md

 ### Abstract

-This repository accompanies the paper *Investigating Data Efficient Methods for Enhancing Model Generalization via Dataset Cartography, Augmentation, and Perturbation Techniques* which explores data-efficient methods to enhance model generalization using [Dataset Cartography](https://arxiv.org/abs/2009.10795), data augmentation, and [Sampling with Perturbation Uncertainty Quantification (SPUQ)](https://arxiv.org/abs/2403.02509).
-Using the `google/electra-small-discriminator` model, we evaluate the impact of training on subsets of the SQuAD dataset identified using both intrasample variability and intersample variability (SPUQ) metrics and augmenting these subsets with paraphrased and adversarial examples.
-Our findings demonstrate that targeting high-variability examples and applying augmentation techniques can improve out-of-domain performance while maintaining competitive in-domain accuracy.
-These results highlight the potential for leveraging training dynamics and intersample uncertainty quantification to improve model robustness in a data efficient manner.
+This repository accompanies the paper *Investigating Data Efficient Methods for Enhancing Model Generalization via Dataset Cartography, Augmentation, and Perturbation Techniques*.
+This work investigates data-efficient strategies for improving generalization using [Dataset Cartography](https://arxiv.org/abs/2009.10795), augmentation, and perturbation-based uncertainty quantification techniques.
+We begin by establishing baseline performance using the `google/electra-small-discriminator` model trained on the [SQuAD](https://huggingface.co/datasets/rajpurkar/squad) dataset.
+We then extend the traditional Dataset Cartography calculation of intra-sample confidence and variability, derived from training dynamics, to also include inter-sample confidence/variability using [Sampling with Perturbation for Uncertainty Quantification (SPUQ)](https://arxiv.org/abs/2403.02509), allowing us to also capture a measure of epistemic uncertainty.
+Both metrics are then used to map training examples in terms of their variability, allowing us to select subsets of examples for training, focusing on those with high variability.
+These subsets are tested with multiple data augmentation strategies and used to train separate models, which are evaluated on both in-domain and out-of-domain performance.
+In total we evaluate 20 different experimental configurations, including training on subsets selected by intra-sample, inter-sample, and aggregated variability, with and without data augmentation.

+We find that while training on the full dataset yields the strongest in-domain performance, targeting subsets of highly variable (ambiguous) examples outperforms random subsets of equivalent size on both in-domain and out-of-domain evaluations, with the most significant gains observed in the latter.
+Data augmentation alone did not improve in-domain performance but did result in performance improvements for out-of-domain evaluation.
+The most substantial improvements were achieved by training on subsets selected by aggregated variability, which combines intra-sample and inter-sample uncertainty metrics, and augmenting with both paraphrased and adversarial examples.
+These findings suggest that focusing on challenging examples and augmenting training data is a data efficient method for enhancing model robustness and generalization to out-of-domain distribution shifts.

 ---